 Season of Creation

-“Season of Creation” begins on September 1, a date chosen in 1989 by the Ecumenical Patriarchate of the Orthodox Church — and now embraced by the wider ecumenical family — as the World Day of Prayer for Creation.
-Creation Season ends on October 4 with the Feast Day of St. Francis of Assisi, the man who is often called the patron saint of ecology.
+“Season of Creation” begins on September 1st, a date chosen in 1989 by the Ecumenical Patriarchate of the Orthodox Church — and now embraced by the wider ecumenical family — as the World Day of Prayer for Creation.
+Creation Season ends this year on Sunday, October 6th, following the October 4th Feast Day of St. Francis of Assisi, the man who is often called the patron saint of ecology.

 We observe this special season in the hope that caring for Creation will increasingly be woven into every aspect of congregational life.
 Through preaching and prayer, and in sacrificial acts of generosity and bold public witness, we hope to strengthen our Christian response to the cry of the earth and the cry of the poor.